kubernetes101/pib-dev/docs/inner-loop.md

 - From the `PORTS` tab, open `Grafana (32000)`
   - Username: admin
   - Password: cse-labs
-- Click on "General / Home" at the top of the screen and select "Applicaton Dashboard"
+- Click on "General / Home" at the top of the screen and select "Application Dashboard"

 ## Observability: Prometheus